nghi-huynh/nghi-huynh.github.io/portfolio.md

 <h2 align="center">Data Science Projects</h2>

 [Time Trends and Predictions of Mental Health and Suicide Rates based on Socioeconomic Indicators](https://github.com/nghi-huynh/BigDataChallenge2022)

+**Tech Stack:** *Python, tslearn, pmdarima, Scikit-learn, Matplotlib, Seaborn, NumPy, Pandas*

+What is the relevance of mental health for economic development in low- and middle-income countries?
+Why do you think we should consider mental health when discussing suicide rates?
+Is there any connection between mental health, suicide rates, and economics?
+What are the predicted mental health trends and suicide rates for the next decade?
+In this project, we will answer these questions by analyzing the influences of socioeconomic factors on mental health and suicide rates on a global scale, and forecasting the trends for the next decade.
 <!-- <img src="https://drive.google.com/uc?export=view&id=1pxBjDMXc4H_pKIKvM1CzweuyJjwk-ZAH"> -->

 ---

 [COVID-19 Misinformation detection using deep learning](https://github.com/nghi-huynh/covid-19-misinfo-detection)

+**Tech Stack:** *Python, Tensorflow, Scikit-learn, Matplotlib, NumPy, Pandas*

+COVID-19 virus has rapidly spread around the world and affected lots of peoples’ lives.
+Unfortunately, the diffusion of misinformation related to COVID-19 also gets created and propagates wildly on social media and other platforms.
+In this project, we built a modified LSTM with one layer and two layers to detect those fake news.